-According to Adams et al., (2013), the morphometric characters including the shape and structure of fish altered with change in the environmental surroundings.
+According to Adams et al., (2013), the morphometric characters including the shape and structure of fish alter with change in the environmental surroundings.
 M.cyprinoides, being a migratory fish, dwelling in freshwater and saltwater faced lot of environmental fluctuations and a study of the change in their morphometry and Length- Weight parameters at differing salinities become important in terms of fish management and conservation.
 Although many researchers Khairul et al., (2019); Harahap et al.,(2020); Renjithkumar & Roshni, (2023) had done studies on the Length – Weight Relationship of M. cyprinoides from particular water bodies, the variation in their morphometry at different salinities were rarely understood.
 The present study focused on the morphometric variations in the Megalops cyprinoides collected from three different salinity habitats of freshwater, brackishwater and saltwater using Truss Network measurements.
 The Length- weight relationship of the fish from three habitats, the condition factor and relative condition factor of the fish in the environment in which they survived were also analyzed.

 2. MATERIALS AND METHODOLOGY